 It is with the intention of identifying these staff members who have developed mental health difficulties and linking them into supports that we have developed the Mental Health Check In.

 The ‘check in’ survey asks about mental health and psychological well-being.
 Completing it is entirely voluntary but if you feel that you might need support, now or in the future, we are urging you to take part.
-Any information you provide will be treated as strictly confidential and will not be shared with your manager.
+Any information you provide will be treated as strictly confidential and will not be shared with your manager unless there was a risk to your safety and / or the safety of others.

 Please go to FAQ Page for further information.